OmiShrestha/my-store/README.md

-# MyStore - The First Java JDBC Program
+# MyStore - Java JDBC Program

 This project involves developing a Java program using JDBC with PostgreSQL to interact with a database containing a single table for books.
 The program is a standalone Java application featuring a menu-driven